MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/prepare-for-directory-synchronization.md

 If you can't consolidate your multi-forest AD DS deployment or are using other directory services to manage identities, you may be able to synchronize these with the help of Microsoft or a partner.

-See [Topologies for Azure AD Connect](/azure/active-directory/hybrid/plan-connect-topologies) for more information.
+See [Topologies for Microsoft Entra Connect](/azure/active-directory/hybrid/plan-connect-topologies) for more information.

 ## Features that are dependent on directory synchronization

 Directory synchronization is required for the following features and functionality:

-- Azure AD Seamless Single Sign-On (SSO)
+- Microsoft Entra seamless single sign-on (SSO)
 - Skype coexistence
 - Exchange hybrid deployment, including:
   - Fully shared global address list (GAL) between your on-premises Exchange environment and Microsoft 365.